cs50nestm/programs/old-friends/README.md

 # Old Friends: Hello!

 Improve upon older programs.
-This lab is the first of three that will convert three older programs to use command-line arguments.
+This practice problem is the first of two that will convert three older programs to use command-line arguments.

 ```
 $ ./hello Milo